 What strategies work best for those with specifically religious, body-based traumas?

 How can therapists walk alongside clients in their process while also understanding the demonstrable fact that purity culture is a dangerous ideology that does not lead to health and wholeness for most?

 Completion of all modules, a course evaluation, and post-test is required to receive CE Certificate.
 Course evaluations are administered after completing all course modules.
 The post-test is comprised of true/false and multiple choice questions and requires a passing mark of 75%.
-Upon passing the post-test, participants are able to download their CE certificates.
+Upon passing the post-test and completing the course evaluation, participants are emailed their CE certificates.

 After paying for this course you will receive an email from Thinkific to complete your registration and receive access to your course dashboard.

 You have 180 days to complete a homestudy course from the time that you sign up.
 After 180 days, you will be assessed a $25.00 administrative renewal fee to access and complete the course.

 The Institute for Creative Mindfulness is approved by the following organizations to offer 4 continuing education (CE) credit hours for this course:

 The Institute for Creative Mindfulness is an approved provider of continuing education by the State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board for counselors, social workers, and marriage/family therapists.
 Approval: #RCS091306

 The Institute for Creative Mindfulness is approved by American Psychological Association to sponsor continuing education for psychologists.
 The Institute for Creative Mindfulness maintains responsibility for this program and its content.